 There is also Nethone Guard, a more comprehensive end-to-end solution.

 Account takeover prevention is also a selling point for this vendor, whose internal figures suggest over 95% of ATO attempts are stopped.

 Nethone employs strong fingerprinting algorithms and is easy to integrate, per the reviews.
 However, some would also like to see some data enrichment capabilities.

 Among the customers that entrust Nethone with their online safety are Booksy, ING and Bitcan.
 The company primarily targets the ecommerce, digital services, travel and digital lending market sectors.

 Features & Use Cases

 Ekata is to Mastercard what Accertify is to American Express.
-More simply put, Ekata was another fraud prevention startup that was eventually acquired by a major credit card operator, joining the prestigious ranks of its suite of products.
+More simply put, Ekata was another fraud prevention startup eventually acquired by a major credit card operator, joining the prestigious ranks of its suite of products.